Skip to content

 Ask about what types of play and exercise your dog or cat will get while boarding.
 For cats, are there cat trees and other things to climb on?
 Is there a window so your cat can look outside?

-Do they have toys or can you bring your cat’s own toys?
-For dogs, check to see how many play/exercise times are included in the fee.
+Do they have toys, or can you bring your cat’s toys?
+Check the fee for how many play/exercise times are included for dogs.
+Having interactive toys is a good sign, as the management cares enough about the pet's cognition.

 4. Ensure They Understand Your Pet's Special Care Requirements

-Go over the contract carefully so you know how they will notify you in case of an emergency.
+Review the contract carefully to know how they will notify you in an emergency.

-Ask to see the documentation if your state conducts inspections to make sure the facility is up to standards.
+Ask to see the documentation if your state conducts inspections to ensure the facility meets standards.
 Is the facility a member of the American Boarding Kennels Association?
 Member kennels pledge to abide by a code of ethics and participate in a voluntary accreditation program.

-If you have pets and planning to move to a new home soon, check out our 5 Tips to Make Moving with Pets Easier.
+If you have pets and plan to move to a new home soon, check out our 5 Tips to Make Moving with Pets Easier.
+Additionally, you can come to check out our dog lover apparel to show your love for your pups even when you're away from them!

 FAQs